savidevi/Grocery_Store/README.md

 5. Allow the store owner to enter sales per item for each customer and generate a total sales receipt after the sale.
 6. For each customer sales checkout:
-   /n a.
+    a.
 Record sales by item and the sales vale
-   /n b.
+    b.
 Show total sales by product
-   /n c.
+    c.
 Show total sales by category
-   \n d.
+    d.
 Show total sales for each day
 ### TASK:
 Use your acquired knowledge of python to implement the above requirements.
 Please note that this MUST be a script and not a GUI application.
 Use python variables, containers, User